pdqnguyen/pdqnguyen.github.io/_posts/2022-03-22-lyrics-part-2.md

 while vocd-D almost seems to be reflecting TTR, but at least not with the bias towards extremely short ($$N<10$$) songs.

-The bottom of the chart is mostly populated by very short, usually one-word, songs.
+<span class="strong-text">The bottom of the chart is mostly populated by very short, usually one-word, songs.
-Of songs with at least ten words, the honor of least lyrically diverse song goes to none other than the magnificent "Thunderhorse" by Dethklok, which consists of the words "ride", "thunder", "horse", "revenge", and of course "thunderhorse", uttered a total of 33 times altogether.
+Of songs with at least ten words, the honor of least lyrically diverse song goes to none other than the magnificent ["Thunderhorse" by Dethklok](https://www.youtube.com/watch?v=8CvlBFR4gKs)</span>, which consists of the words "ride", "thunder", "horse", "revenge", and of course "thunderhorse", uttered a total of 33 times altogether.
 At such low word counts, vocd-D often can't yield a score, hence the missing values.